CSE-437S/puzzles/rock-paper-scissors/v.vinay/README.md

 Make sure you are in the v.vinay directory

-Run the command below to run the code, and the answer will be printed to the console
+Run the commands below to run the code, and the answer will be printed to the console

+Part 1:

+`python3 rps.py 1`

+Part 2:
-`python3 rps.py input.txt`
+`python3 rps.py 2`